softwaremill/ox/doc/adr/0007-supervised-unsupervised-scopes.md

 ## Context

-Originally, ox had only `scoped` which created non-supervised scopes, that is errors were only discovered via explicit joining.
+Originally, Ox had only `scoped` which created non-supervised scopes, that is errors were only discovered via explicit joining.
 This was later changed by introducing `supervised` and `unsupervised` scopes, where the former would end immediately when any fork failed, and the latter would not.
 However, `supervised` scopes have an overhead: they create an additional fork, in which the scope's main body is run.
 Is it possible to avoid this extra fork?